What would you like to find today? Close menu Open menu

 Problem

-Between 2018 and 2022, New York, Washington, Massachusetts, Connecticut, and Washington DC all implemented paid Family and Medical Leave Act (FMLA) policies.
-Bringing the grand total to 7 states that implemented paid FMLA policies with 7 more states mandating coverage between 2022 and 2026.
-The Federal Reserve Board of Governors determined that it needed a statistical model to predict FMLA rates and duration if it implemented a paid leave policy.
-The Board of Governors have clients across multiple states, thus these laws would have a varying impart on their workforce.
-Data analysis compared FMLA utilization across states and clients with and without a paid FMLA policy.
+Between 2018 and 2022, New York, Washington, Massachusetts, Connecticut, and Washington, DC, all implemented paid Family and Medical Leave Act (FMLA) policies.
+These additions meant that seven states had implemented paid FMLA policies, with seven more states mandating coverage or planning to do so between 2022 and 2026.
+One of our large government clients determined that it needed a statistical model to predict FMLA rates and duration if it implemented a paid leave policy.
+Our client has clients across multiple states; thus, the states’ laws would have a varying impact on their workforce.
+Data analysis compared FMLA use across states and clients with and without a paid FMLA policy.

 Solution